Blog

 To set your teeth after movement, it is recommended that you wear your retainer full-time (~22h/day) for three months post-treatment.
 Then, you can start wearing them ~8h/day (overnight).

-How to Clean Your Invisalign Retainer
+How to Clean Your Invisalign Retainer and Invisible Aligners

 Over time, your Invisalign retainers can accumulate tartar/plaque buildup and become cloudy.
 Just like your teeth, it’s important to clean them regularly.
 There are a few ways to do this: